Tyoma404/ReactGallery/README.md

 # ReactGallery

-There is something important and useful here hey
+Hey, there is something very important and useful here!